flutter/website/flutter-for-xamarin-forms.md

 LoadApplication(new App());
 {% endprettify %}

-In Flutter, the default main entry point is `main` where you will load your Flutter app.
+In Flutter, the default main entry point is `main` where you load your Flutter app.

 {% prettify dart %}